 The outer dorms are newer and are generally arranged in a more classic suite style.
 Four to nine students live in singles, doubles and triples, sharing a common suite lounge and bathroom.
 The outer dorms tend to socialize by suite, but many do socialize in the dorm lounges.
 No matter the location, each dorm at Mudd has its own distinct culture.
-The dorms can be located on the campus map.
+The Campus Map shows each dorm location.

 Room Draw Guide